 - Australian studies found 41% continued with pain versus 69% for European or US studies.

-In the end, this review signifies that the belief that natural recovery of back pain occurs in a large majority of patients is not justified.
+In conclusion, this review signifies that the assumption that natural recovery of back pain occurs in a large majority of patients is not justified.
 (2)